ethereum/EIPs/EIPS/eip-x.md

 - G1MUL - to perform point multiplication on a curve twist defined over quadratic extension of the base field
 - G1MULTIEXP - to perform multiexponentiation on a curve twist defined over quadratic extension of the base field
 - PAIRING - to perform a pairing operations between a set of *pairs* of (G1, G2) points
-- DECOMPRESS - to perform a point decompression
+- DECOMPRESS (optional) - to perform a point decompression

 Multiexponentiation operation is included to efficiently aggregate public keys or individual signer's signatures during BLS signature verification.